Lead the Food Industry with a Master’s Degree in Food Business

 The two-year, 30-credit Food Business master’s degree program includes:

-- 27 credits in online courses covering subjects such as food systems, ethical leadership, business, and design thinking, as well as a capstone project developed with the help of faculty advisors and mentors.
+- 27 credits in online courses covering subjects such as food systems, ethical leadership, business, and design thinking, as well as a capstone project developed with the help of faculty and advisors.

 The asynchronous online learning format of the Food Business master’s degree program is supported by three in-person residencies.

-- Your cohort will gather for hands-on learning and immersive experiences in the major food hubs of Napa Valley and the Hudson Valley.
+Your cohort will gather for hands-on learning and immersive experiences in the major food hubs of California’s Napa Valley and New York’s Hudson Valley including:

-- Meet with leading entrepreneurs and get a behind-the-scenes look at how running a business can innovate the food, beverage, and hospitality industries.
+- Meet with leading entrepreneurs and get a behind-the-scenes look at how running a business can innovate the food, beverage, and hospitality industry.

 - Attend the CIA-Harvard collaboration Menus of Change Leadership Summit and network with leading food industry leaders.